The New England Journal of Medicine October 08, 2020

 Setting

-Population Adults with chronic kidney disease (eGFR 25 to 75 ml/min/1.73 m2 and urinary albumin:creatinine ratio 200 to 5000 mg/g) receiving stable, maximally tolerated dose of ACE inhibitors or ARBs.
+Population Adults with an estimated glomerular filtration rate (eGFR) of 25 to 75 ml/min/1.73m² and a urinary albumin-to-creatinine ratio (UACR) of 200 to 5000 mg/g, receiving a stable dose of an ACE inhibitor or ARB.

 Study Limitations